Deformation Theory of Courant Algebroids via the Rothstein Algebra: The Rothstein Algebra

-is an homogeneous isomorphism of degree zero of graded Poisson algebras. \end{theorem} \begin{proof} First of all notice that $\exp(t)$ is well defined since $t$ lowers the symmetric degree in $\Sym_{\mathcal{A}}^p\Der(\mathcal{A})$ by one.
+is an homogeneous isomorphism of degree zero of graded Poisson algebras. \end{theorem} \begin{proof} First of all notice that $\exp(t)$ is well-defined since $t$ lowers the symmetric degree in $\Sym_{\mathcal{A}}^p\Der(\mathcal{A})$ by one.
 By definition

 is homogeneous of degree zero and a derivation of the $\wedge$-product.
 Hence $\exp(t)$ is also homogeneous of degree zero but now an automorphism of $\wedge$.
 To prove that $\exp(t)$ maps $\RothBracket{\cdot, \cdot}$ to $\RothBracket{\cdot, \cdot}'$, it suffices to show this on generators, which follows by straightforward computations. \end{proof}